 Discussion

-Eric Walters, a well known Canadian author, builds his story brick by brick, methodically outlining all the steps ordinary civilians must do so as to survive when all social structure and civil authority has broken down.
+With this rule in mind, Walters builds his story brick by brick, methodically portraying what might have to be done by ordinary civilians when a long-term crisis occurs.
+This is accomplished through the character of Herb Campbell who appears to have experience in survival when all social structure and civil authority has broken down.
 Most people live day to day, without reserves of basic items like water, canned food, batteries and candles, matches and windup clocks and radios.
 But if a disaster struck, many would be at the mercy of those who have or are able to obtain the supplies needed to survive.
-Walters does a fantastic job at demonstrating how quickly social norms and authority would collapse and how people who normally wouldn't steal and murder, begin to act very badly, very quickly, when placed under enormous pressure.
-He also portrays the power struggle for resources that begins to develop both locally (in Adam's neighbourhood) and also on a much larger scale when Adam and Herb are faced with taking on the rogue military group.
-In this respect, The Rule of Three is frighteningly realistic.

 The author maintains tension in the novel by never revealing the cause of the loss of power and the use of computer technology in the novel.
-Herb tells Adam that whatever the cause it must be worldwide because if it were not, other countries would have come either to help or attack them.
+Herb tells Adam that whatever the cause, it must be worldwide because if it were not, other countries would have come either to help or attack them.
 This leads Adam to realize that whatever Eden Mills is experiencing is likely a reflection of what is happening all over North America and the world.

-Against this dystopian backdrop, the author does a great job of developing both his characters and their relationships to one another.
-By far the most interesting character in the novel is Herb Campbell.
-From the beginning Walters establishes Herb as a mysterious person with a cool demeanor that masks some rather interesting talents.
-Everything Herb predicts will happen eventually does happen, leading Adam to conclude that he has experienced this exact situation at least once before.
-This causes Adam to open his eyes and really study Herb, just as Herb studies everyone around him.
 But Herb is also a highly conflicted character.
 He tells Adam that he was both "used" and "almost used up" and that he has done things he isn't proud of and that he hopes Adam will never have to do.
 Herb proceeds cautiously in everything he does, but acts when he feels it is necessary.
 It is obvious he is trying to protect Adam from falling into similar situations but also trying to develop in him the skills he will need to survive.
 In this respect, Herb is a mentor for Adam, guiding him towards what will likely be a leadership role in this new world.
 Their relationship is a major strength of this novel as the two characters are very different; Herb is the experienced, mature former government "operative", while Adam is young, naïve and trusting.
-However, Adam begins to adopt some of Herb's techniques in dealing with people and also develops some of his forward thinking ways.

 Walters plans two more books in the series.
 Walters has based this series on his own neighbourhood in Mississauga, Ontario but the novels are set in America (as noted by the reference to the "Stars and Stripes" at the local police station).
 With its exciting cover to draw in readers, The Rule of Three is a great novel for young teen boys and anyone who enjoys adventure novels and the great stories being written by Canadian author, Eric Walters.